University of South Carolina

 Keynote Speaker: Diane M. Harris, Ph.D., MPH, CHES, will deliver the keynote presentation: Healthy Food Access: Stories from the Field.
 Dr. Harris is a health scientist with the division of nutrition, physical activity, and obesity at the Centers for Disease Control and Prevention.
-Learn more about the speaker with this flyer.

 Background & Purpose: The symposium seeks to encourage collaboration and the cross-fertilization of ideas in order to bridge gaps between nutrition research and health outcomes by linking communities to resources necessary for improving nutrition.

 Call for Abstracts for Paper and Poster Presentations: University faculty, staff, students, community groups, and community members are invited to submit a 250 word abstract to present at the symposium.
 Abstracts are due by 5:00 p.m. on March 9.
 We are looking to represent all the latest nutrition and health disparities related research.
 This includes but is not limited to:

 - Research on food environments, food policy, and food systems

 - Intervention research focused on reducing health disparities